BrunoLevy/TordBoyau/README.md

 # Next steps / TODO

+- Try to validate RV32IM at 140 MHz or so
    - Activating RAS makes maxfreq drop, to be investigated.
    - Activating RV32M makes maxfreq dramatically drop, to be investigated.
    - I don't have a Branch Target Buffer, I'm always computing the branch target, maybe it is not good.
 - Write Amaranth glue code for LiteX, so that we can [run Doom](https://github.com/BrunoLevy/learn-fpga/tree/master/LiteX/software/Doom) on it.
   Doom already works for the simpler non-pipelined